MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP27 - “Make Sure the Floor is There” with Ben Smith.md

 URL: https://maxfrequency.net/2023/04/17/mfp-27/
 permalink: 2023/04/17/mfp-27/
 ---
+# MFP27 - “Make Sure the Floor is There” with Ben Smith

 Ben Smith takes Max on a deep dive into the world of producing podcasts, live shows, and video games.

 <audio controls>